LukeAskew/gulp-fabricate/README.md

 #### Data

-Data for templates is defined as JSON.
+Data is defined as JSON.

 The `data` folder can contain several `.json` files: